coetry/digitalpsychology.io/src/pages/loss-aversion/index.md

 ### Pre-filling the shopping cart
 Preload the shopping cart with discounted upsells.
 Users will hesitate to remove them from the cart as they have already "got" them.
-If they don't buy the upsells now, at the discounted price, they feel they're likely to miss out on saving some money.
+If they don't buy the upsells now at the discounted price, they feel they're likely to miss out on saving some money.
 This tactic may be considered as a dark pattern.
 Users can overlook the additional items and buy them without knowing it.

 ![](07-prefill-shopping-cart.png)